Camel Spotting Turkmenistan

 Leaving Baku we head to the ferry port for our crossing of the Caspian Sea to Turkmenistan.
 Ferry schedules are notoriously unreliable and unpredictable and we may need to wait for a day or two (or more) for the next ferry to fill up and depart.
 The crossing takes approximately 18 hours.

-Iran route: We will leave Esfahan and head East towards Mashhad.
+Iran route: We will leave Esfahan and head east towards Mashhad.
 Our route is flexible, and may include stops to explore the Morteza Ali Canyon, and the old adobe village of Esfahak, destroyed by the big earthquake in 1978.
 In Mashhad, the holiest city in Iran, we can see the Imam Reza Shrine, where the eighth Shia Imam, Ali al-Rida is buried.
 From Mashhad we head north and cross into Turkmenistan and drive straight to the capital, Ashgabat.

 Azerbaijan route: After crossing the Caspian Sea we arrive in our next country, Turkmenistan.
 On arrival in Turkmenbashi, we will be collected by off road jeeps and head off for our desert adventure.
 This will be a truly unique experience as we get to visit the Yangikala Canyons via the Balkan Mountains, then on past the white cliffs of Koymat, and along the banks of the dried up Uzboy River before reaching the desert settlement of Melegoch.
 We will pass several traditional villages on the way before setting up camp near the dunes of Melegoch.
 Much of this trip will be off road, and totally remote and will truly be a new experience.
 Finally, we head towards Ashgabat and arrive at our hotel for a well-earned rest!